Author: Anastasiia Gubanovych, CRM Consultant

 In this SugarCRM tutorial, we are going to consider an example on how to create an event for a sent or received Email in Timeline Viewer using Logic Builder.

-For practicing this SugarCRM tutorial, you need:
+For practising this SugarCRM tutorial, you need:

 • SugarCRM instance with installed Timeline Viewer and LB Templates